cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Case expression optimization

-Case expressions allocate temporary variable to hold the value of the input expression.
-This optimization removes unnecessary case expression variable (`__ast`) and replaces it with the original variable containing the value of the case expression.
-The set instruction is removed, while the other instructions are updated to replace the `__ast` variable with the one used in the set statement.
+Case expressions allocate temporary variable to hold the value of the input expression, even if the input expression is actually a user defined variable.
+This optimization detects these instances, removes the temporary variable and replaces it with the original variable containing the value of the input expression.
+The set instruction is removed, while the other instructions are updated to replace the temporary variable with the one used in the set statement.

 The optimization is performed only when the following conditions are met:
-1. The set instruction assigns to an `__ast` variable.
+1. The set instruction assigns to a case-expression temporary variable.
-2. The set instruction is the first of all those using the `__ast` variable (the check is based on absolute instruction sequence in the program, not on the actual program flow).
+2. The set instruction is the first of all those using the temporary variable (the check is based on absolute instruction sequence in the program, not on the actual program flow).
-3. Each subsequent instruction using the `__ast` variable conforms to the code generated by the compiler (i.e. has the form of `jump target <condition> __astX testValue`)
+3. Each subsequent instruction using the temporary variable conforms to the code generated by the compiler (i.e. has the form of `jump target <condition> __astX testValue`)

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables